History of the Tennessee Titans: 1999: Super Bowl run

-In 1999, Adelphia Coliseum, now known as Nissan Stadium, was completed and the newly christened Titans had a grand season, finishing with a 13–3 record — the best season in franchise history.
+In 1999, Adelphia Coliseum, now known as Nissan Stadium, was completed and the newly christened Titans had a grand season, finishing with a 13–3 record – the best season in franchise history.
 They won their first game as the "Titans," defeating the Bengals before a sold out stadium (Every game since the Titans moved to Nashville has been sold out).
 They did not lose a game at home and finished one game behind the Jacksonville Jaguars for the AFC Central title.
 Tennessee then won their first round playoff game over the Buffalo Bills on a designed play, known as "Home Run Throwback" in the Titans playbook, that is commonly referred to as the "Music City Miracle": Tight-end Frank Wycheck made a lateral pass to Kevin Dyson on a kickoff return with 16 seconds left in the game and the Titans trailing by one point; Dyson returned the pass 75 yards for a touchdown to win the game.
 After replay review, the call on the field was upheld as a touchdown.
 The original play did not call for Dyson to be on the field and he was only involved due to an injury of another player.
 The Titans went on to defeat the Indianapolis Colts in Indianapolis, and then defeated the Jaguars in Jacksonville in the AFC Championship Game.
 The Titans' magnificent season led to a trip to Super Bowl XXXIV, where they lost to the St. Louis Rams when Kevin Dyson was tackled one yard short of the end zone (preserving a 23–16 Rams' lead) as regulation time expired, in a play known as "The Tackle."

 2000–2003: Continued success

 In 2000, the Titans finished with an NFL-best 13–3 record and won their third AFC Central title—their first division title as the Tennessee Titans.
 They won Central division titles in 1991 and 1993 while still in Houston as the Oilers.
 The Titans went on to lose their home Divisional playoff game to the eventual Super Bowl champion Baltimore Ravens.

 In 2001, the Titans collapsed to a 7–9 record and missed the playoffs.

-In 2002, the Titans were moved to the newly-created AFC South division, as part of the league's divisional realignment caused by the addition of the Houston Texans.
+In 2002, the Titans were moved to the newly created AFC South division, as part of a major divisional realignment caused by the league's return to the Titans' former city.
 Despite starting the season 1–4 the Titans finished the season 11–5 and made it to the AFC Championship Game but lost to the Oakland Raiders 41–24.

 The Titans went 12–4 and made the 2003 playoffs, winning their wild card game over the Baltimore Ravens and losing in the AFC divisionals to the New England Patriots who went on to win Super Bowl XXXVIII.
 In 2003, quarterback Steve McNair won the MVP award, sharing it with Peyton Manning.